dart-lang/site-www/src/_guides/language/concurrency/index.md

 shares no mutable objects with other isolates.
 To communicate with each other, isolates use message passing.
-Many Dart apps use only one isolate (the _main isolate_), but you can create additional isolates, enabling parallel code execution on multiple processor cores.
+Many Dart apps use only one isolate, the _main isolate_.
+You can create additional isolates to enable parallel code execution on multiple processor cores.

 Although Dart's isolate model is built with underlying primitives such as processes and threads